 1. Add a new sheet to your responses spreadsheet (optional)

-We recommend to create a new sheet if you want to separate your main responses sheet and your calculations.
+We recommend creating a new sheet if you want to separate your main responses sheet and your calculations.
 Click Add Sheet.

 In our example, we decided to create a new sheet called Operations.